-The District invests in the Wisconsin Local Government Investment Pool (the Pool). which is part of the State Investment Fund (SIF) and is managed by the State of Wisconsin Investment Board.
+The District invests in the Wisconsin Local Government Investment Pool (the Pool), which is part of the State Investment Fund (SIF) and is managed by the State of Wisconsin Investment Board.
 The SIF is not registered with the Securities and Exchange Commission (SEC), but operates under the statutory authority of Wisconsin Chapter 25.
+The Pool reports the fair value of its underlying assets annually.
 The District's investment in the Pool is reported at fair value in the statements of net position.
 The fair value of the District's investment in the Pool equals the net realizable value of the District's share of the Pool (see Note 3).
 The Pool is authorized by Wisconsin statutes to enter into investments on behalf of government entities within Wisconsin and, in certain circumstances, to enter into derivative transactions to maximize the yield on its investments.
 However, specific information about the Pool's derivative transactions is not available to the District.
+Participants in the Pool have the right to withdraw their funds on one day's notice.